 Also, read the review of supplements linked to liver failure.

 This is an antioxidant and it helps it turn carbs into energy.
 It can also help regenerate other antioxidants, which is pretty snazzy.

-There are a few studies of alpha lipoic acid and weight loss.
-In one study, published in 2011, alpha lipoic acid was randomly given to 360 obese people for 20 weeks.
-Half got a placebo and half got alpha lipoic acid (either 1200 mg/day or 1800 mg per day).
-Those getting alpha lipoic acid lost more weight than those who got the placebo.
-Basically, over the 20 weeks, people lose about 2% of their body mass.
+There are a few studies of alpha-lipoic acid and weight loss.
+In one study, alpha-lipoic acid was randomly given to 360 obese people for 20 weeks.
+Half got a placebo and half got alpha-lipoic acid (either 1200 mg/day or 1800 mg per day).
+Those getting alpha-lipoic acid lost more weight than those who got the placebo.
+Basically, people lose about 2% of their body mass.

-In another study, published in 2011, 1127 overweight people were given 800 mg of alpha lipoic acid a day for 4 months.
-This study noted that alpha lipoic acid, at the dosage given, helped people lose about 8% of their body weight over 4 months.
+In another study, 1127 overweight people were given 800 mg of alpha-lipoic acid a day for 4 months.
+This study noted that alpha-lipoic acid, at the dosage given, helped people lose about 8% of their body weight over 4 months.

 So if you were 200 pounds, alpha lipoic acid might help you lose about 200 x .08 = 16 pounds.
 That is a significant amount in my book.

 One possible problem with this study though was that it doesn't appear that there was a placebo group to compare the weight loss too.
 I was also unable to determine (because I only read the summary of the study) if people combined alpha-lipoic acid with eating fewer calories (I think they might have ).